Ashlyn Harris: Under-19 women's national team

 In October 2003, Harris joined the U-19 women's national team for a training camp at the Home Depot Center in Carson, California.
 The team also played matches against local club teams during the training camp.
-The team gathered one last time for the year for a training camp from December 27 to January 2 at the U.S. Soccer's National Training Center at The Home Depot Center in Carson, California.
-Harris was on the 26-player roster for the training camp.
-Shortly after, Harris joined the team for another training camp from January 23 to February first at The Home Depot Center.

-Harris was named to the 18-player roster for a two-game series against the full Mexican women's national team on February 18 and 20.
+Harris was again included on the roster for camps between December 2003 and February 2004.
+Harris was named to the 18-player roster for a two-game series against the Mexican women's national team on February 18 and 20.
 Having 23 caps with the U-19 team at that point, Harris was the most experienced player on the roster.

 Harris was a member of the U-19 national team that played in the Philips Lighting U-19 Women's Soccer Invitational, their first major domestic tournament, from April 6 to 10.
-In the first match of the tournament against Holland on April 6, Harris recorded a shut out for a 2–0 for the United States.
+In the first match of the tournament, Harris recorded a shut out for a 2–0 win against the Netherlands.
 She made her second appearance in the tournament during the team's final match against China on April 10.
 She recorded another shutout for a 4–0 win, giving the United States a second-place finish in the invitational.

 On April 28, Harris was named to the 18-player roster that would represent the United States at the CONCACAF U-19 Women's Qualifying Tournament held in Ottawa and Montreal, Canada.
 Harris was one of four members of the team that were also on the team that won the inaugural FIFA U-19 World Championship in 2002.
 She was also the most capped U-19 player on the roster.
 Harris recorded a shutout against Dominican Republic on May 28 for a 14–0 win.
 She then started in goal against Trinidad & Tobago on May 30.
 The lone goal for Trinidad & Tobago came during the 86th minute, after Kelsey Davis came on for Harris in the 62nd minute.
 The United States won the match 11–1, guaranteeing their spot in the semifinals.
 Harris recorded her second shutout of the tournament on June 1 during the team's final group match against Costa Rica, which ended in a 0–0 draw.
 In the semifinal match against Mexico on June 4, Harris recorded another shut out.
 The 6–0 win secured the United States U-19 women's national team a place in the 2004 FIFA U-19 Women's World Championship, although they still had one more match in the tournament.
 Harris started in the final against Canada on June 6.
-She made seven saves during the game and allowed two goals.
+She made seven saves during the game and conceded two goals.
 Canada won the match in overtime.